 Will communication procedures to families be updated this year?

-Communication has become the key talking point for all items related to our potential re-opening.
-Families will be sent up to date correspondences whenever a relevant piece of information, both camp and procedural (COVID-19) becomes available.
-Our office staff will be on call daily from 7:00AM – 7:00PM with emergency numbers and contact emails provided for outside of standard business hours.
+Communication has always been a key talking point for our programs.
+Families will be sent up-to-date correspondences whenever a relevant piece of information, both camp and procedural (COVID-19), becomes available.
+Our office staff will be on call daily from 7:30 a.m. – 6 p.m. with emergency numbers and contact emails provided for outside of standard business hours.

 I want to register for camp, but I do not know what the state of the world will be like then.
 What do I do?